mattermost/mattermost/ISSUE_TEMPLATE.md

-Per Mattermost guidelines, GitHub issues are for bug reports: http://www.mattermost.org/filing-issues/.
-Follow the steps in this link before proceeding with filing an issue below as JIRA is where existing issues are tracked and worked on.
+Per Mattermost guidelines, GitHub issues are for bug reports: <http://www.mattermost.org/filing-issues/>.

+Please follow the steps below to ensure that your bug gets submitted correctly.

+1. Confirm you’re filing a new issue.

+Check JIRA <https://mattermost.atlassian.net/issues/> to ensure that the ticket does not already exist.

+2. Confirm your issue does not involve security

+If your issue involves security, please see our Responsible Disclosure Policy <https://about.mattermost.com/report-security-issue/>

+3. File a new issue

+File a new issue here: https://github.com/mattermost/mattermost-server/issues/new

+4. Mattermost will confirm steps to reproduce and file in JIRA, or ask for more details if there is trouble reproducing it.
+If there's already an existing bug in JIRA, it will be linked back to the Github issue so you can track when it gets fixed.

 For troubleshooting see: http://forum.mattermost.org/.
 For feature proposals see: http://www.mattermost.org/feature-requests/